-Getting into web design is a series of learning, practicing and trail-and-error experimentation that takes time and dedication.
+Getting into web design is a series of learning, practicing and trail-and-error experimentation that takes time and dedication, many of the times people will need a web development company to help them out.

 Many aspiring developers need to not only go through the basics of making a new website page, but also learn the upcoming technologies powering the web.
 This is because the fast paced market always brings out more and more iterations of current generation’s technology and following them is crucial.